LeslieLopez25/mern-food-ordering-app-frontend/README.md

 # Frontend – MernEats Food Ordering App

-This folder contains the frontend for the Food Ordering App.
+This folder contains the frontend for the MernEats Food Ordering App.
 It’s a modern web client built with React, designed for both users and restaurant owners to browse, order, and manage food orders seamlessly.

 ## Technologies Used